GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_analytics/index.md

 ## Tracking page views in tabs, popup, and side panel  {: #toc-tracking-pageviews }

 The Google Analytics Measurement Protocol supports a special `page_view` event for tracking page views.
-Use this to track users visiting your popup pages, tab pages or sidepanel.
+Use this to track users visiting your popup pages, tab pages, or side panel.
 The `page_view` event also requires the `page_title` and `page_location` parameters.
 The following example fires a page view event at the document [`load`](https://developer.mozilla.org/docs/Web/API/Window/load_event) event for an extension popup.:

 {% Label %}popup.js:{% endLabel %}